-Assignment 3: Animating your Character and Rendering a 20 second Animation Description:
+Assignment 3: Rendering a 20-30 second Animation

-This final assignment requires the animation of your character in a 20 second sequence.
-What will your character do in this 20 seconds?
-This is entirely up to you, but the animation you plan and assemble should attempt to express the personality of your character and demonstrate the graphic and technical detailing you have invested in it through the course of the previous assignments.
+This final assignment requires the animation of your character in a 20-30 second rendered sequence.
+The animation you plan and assemble should express the personality of your character and demonstrate the graphic and technical detailing you have invested in it through the course of the previous assignments.

 - ◆Animation technique

 - ◆Animation narrative

-- ◆Three key renders from your animation
+- ♦ Three key renders from your animation

 - ♦ Visual and written documentation